 Additionally, you may also be eligible for non-economic damages such as pain and suffering caused by the hearing loss.
 If 3M is found to have engaged in extreme or malicious negligence, victims may also be able to seek punitive damages to punish the at-fault party.

-Lynch Law Firm is ready to aggressively pursue the compensation you need to pay for the treatment of your injuries and other damages.
+Lynch Law Firm, PC is ready to aggressively pursue the compensation you need to pay for the treatment of your injuries and other damages.

 Background on 3M Earplug Claims